przemyslawniedziela98/net-4-clean-air/README.md

 - The `run_flask.sh` script is idempotent – it can be safely re-run.
 It checks for a virtual environment and installs dependencies as needed.
 - All configuration is currently done via environment variables (no `.env` file is required).
 - Qdrant must be running in the background for search to work.
+- Tests can be run using the provided test script `run_tests.sh`.

 ---